jyablonski/Predicting-All-NBA-Teams-using-KNN/README.md

 # All-NBA-Team-Machine-Learning-Project
-This project outlines.
-The inspiration came from wanting to be able to predict All-NBA Teams
+This project outlines my steps taken to produce a KNN Model to predict what the All-NBA Teams would be.

 ![PPGplot](https://user-images.githubusercontent.com/16946556/64451250-a4342d00-d098-11e9-9bca-8d971425bbcc.png)
 ------------------------------------------------------------------------------------------------------------------------------------------